thebestwp/thebestwordpress/content/posts/hugo.md

 lastmod: 2022-07-05
 summary: This website is built with Hugo, a very fast static site generator.
 draft: false
+disablehljs: true

 ---

+Wordpress is a dynamic web site platform which retrieves content from a database and renders HTML in real-time.
+Although most pages can be cached in a rendered state certain functions like the back-end login and search will not receive any performance boost from caching.
+While the front-end performance is greatly improved by caching, back-end functions like content-editing will often be painfully slow due to limited server resources and/or an excessive number of plugins.
+The dynamic nature of Wordpress also presents numerous [security risks](/posts/security) necessitating the frequent [installation of updates](/posts/updates).

 This website is made of static html and CSS.

 thebestwordpress.site has: